justmarkham/DAT8/README.md

 * If you want to get serious about NLP, [Stanford CoreNLP](http://nlp.stanford.edu/software/corenlp.shtml) is a suite of tools (written in Java) that is highly regarded.
 * [DC Natural Language Processing](http://www.meetup.com/DC-NLP/) is an active Meetup group in our local area.

-**Cross-Validation Resources:**
-* For more on cross-validation, read section 5.1 of [An Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/) (11 pages) or watch the related videos: [K-fold and leave-one-out cross-validation](https://www.youtube.com/watch?v=nZAM5OXrktY) (14 minutes), [cross-validation the right and wrong ways](https://www.youtube.com/watch?v=S06JpVoNaA0) (10 minutes).
-* [Accurately Measuring Model Prediction Error](http://scott.fortmann-roe.com/docs/MeasuringError.html) compares adjusted R-squared, AIC and BIC, train/test split, and cross-validation.
-* If you want to understand the different variations of cross-validation, this [paper](http://www.jcheminf.com/content/pdf/1758-2946-6-10.pdf) examines and compares them in detail.

 -----

 ### Class 16: Kaggle Competition